trigger-corp/Forge-Documentation/source/best_practice/example_project.rst

 * Transitions

 Please feel free to base your own projects on this - it's a great springboard for a new project.
-The code is hosted on gihub here: https://github.com/trigger-corp/Forge-Bootstrap
+The code is hosted on github here: https://github.com/trigger-corp/Forge-Bootstrap

 Included files
 ..............